sterling-bradshaw/my386blog/_posts/2023-03-01-Hello-World.md

 </p>

+## *My Take*
+As a lover of mathematics, I loved the mathematical explanations in the book to explain how the algorithms fall short of perfection.
+It makes it clear how the algorithms should only be used as a decision making tool rather than what governs our decision making as a society.
+I didn't love the doom-and-gloom aspect of the book.
+Throughout the entire read, I was thinking to myself, "Wow there are no good solutions in this world."
+Fry clearly shows that whenever we desire a particular outcome from an algorithm, we give up something else.

 ## *Case Studies*
 One of the most compelling examples Fry presents is the story of an algorithm used by a US court to predict the likelihood of a defendant reoffending.
 The algorithm was designed to help judges make more informed decisions about bail and sentencing, but it turned out to be biased against African-American defendants.
 On the other side of things, algorithms help identify criminals off the street each day using face recognition.